hashicorp/vagrant/website/source/docs/triggers/configuration.html.md

 * `on_error` (symbol) - Defines how the trigger should behave if it encounters an error.
 By default this will be `:halt`, but can be configured to ignore failures and continue on with `:continue`.

-* `only_on` (string, regex, array) - Guest or guests to be ignored on the defined trigger.
+* `only_on` (string, regex, array) - Limit the trigger to these guests.
 Values can be a string or regex that matches a guest name.

 * `run_remote` (hash) - A collection of settings to run a inline or remote script with on the guest.
 These settings correspond to the [shell provosioner](/docs/provisioning/shell.html).